-Whey protein is required for repairing and strengthening muscles.
+Whey protein is required for repairing, strengthening, and muscle building.
 Workout and daily exercises deplete the energy levels in the body, leading to muscle deterioration.
 Whey protein comes from cow’s milk and is a great natural protein for building and repairing muscles (14).

 9. Healthy Nails And Skin:

 A woman’s body requires protein to generate healthy skin and nails.
 Whey protein may help the body to create hormones and vital enzymes to keep them running efficiently.